 - Hotel Kolovare is a 4-star hotel located close to the centre of the historic city of Zadar and right on the coast.
 The hotel boasts a Mediterranean style adapted to suit this stunning area.
 The hotel is surrounded by cultural and historical heritage, perfect for exploring and relaxing.
 Faculties include; a restaurant, bar and pool.
 Bedrooms feature; en suite facilities, air conditioning, mini-bar, hairdryer and TV.

-- This brand new Deluxe ship was brought into service in 2019.
+- Your ship is exclusively chartered for Travelsphere guests.
 Facilities include a dining room, bar, sun deck with hot tub and sun loungers with towels provided, plus a swimming platform for easy access.
-Cabins have en suite facilities, air-conditioning, TV and hairdryer with daily cabin cleaning.
+Cabins have en suite facilities, air-conditioning, TV and hair-dryer with daily cabin cleaning.

 - Guided walking tour of Korcula